AlexJieYang/AlexJieYang.github.io/_pages/about.md

 2023 Honorable mention of the Eugene Garfield Doctoral Dissertation Scholarship, ISSI

 2023 The First "Frontier Discussion on Science and Technology Ethics" Essay Competition (Third Prize), CAST

+2024 National Scholarship for Graduate Student, Ministry of Education

 2023 National Scholarship for Graduate Student, Ministry of Education